Latest Update: November 1, 2020

 Is There Any Tests/Quarantine required:

-For the countries listed above, no tests or quarantine is required.
+For the countries above, no tests or quarantine should be done.

 However effective August 15th, Norway will be requiring a 10-day quarantine for any arrivals, nationals or tourists, flying from: